farisachugthai/ipython/docs/source/exception_handling.rst

 is there any way to factor out all color considerations?

-This is quite a difficult module to work with, so limiting the responsibliity of the classes to returning formatted tracebacks should still be plenty of work.
+This is quite a difficult module to work with, so limiting the responsibility of the classes to returning formatted tracebacks should still be plenty of work.

 Nov 21, 2019: